juliancwirko/meteor-caprica/README.md

 ### Problems to solve

-- better understanding of npm packages and sudo privilages with Meteor - I have to run meteor with sudo :/
+- better understanding of npm packages and sudo privilages with Meteor - I have to run meteor with sudo after adding packages :/
 - better exceptions handling - if there is no Arduino connected we should comment devices and connections blocks
 - you need to refresh page after changes in Cylonjs config